denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 error: cannot find symbol
 ```

 This error could mean you made a typo in the name of the class.
 The other cause of this error is omitting a needed `import` statement.
 A statement is an instruction, and import statements tell Java which packages to look in for classes.
-Since you didn’t tell Java where to look for Random, it has no clue.
+Since you didn’t tell Java where to look for `Random`, it has no clue.

 ```java
 import java.util.Random; // import tells us where to find Random